NASA: NASA X-57 Maxwell aircraft (2016–present)

 The NASA X-57 Maxwell is an experimental aircraft being developed by NASA to demonstrate the technologies required to deliver a highly efficient all-electric aircraft.
 The primary goal of the program is to develop and deliver all-electric technology solutions that can also achieve airworthiness certification with regulators.
 The program involves development of the system in several phases, or modifications, to incrementally grow the capability and operability of the system.
 The initial configuration of the aircraft has now completed ground testing as it approaches its first flights.
 In mid-2022, the X-57 was scheduled to fly before the end of the year.
-The development team includes staff from the NASA Armstrong, Glenn, and Langley centers along with number of industry partners from the United States and Italy.
+The development team includes staff from the NASA Armstrong, Glenn, and Langley centers along with a number of industry partners from the US and Italy.

 Next Generation Air Transportation System (2007–present)

-NASA is collaborating with the Federal Aviation Administration and industry stakeholders to modernize the United States National Airspace System (NAS).
+NASA is collaborating with the Federal Aviation Administration and industry stakeholders to modernize the US National Airspace System (NAS).
 Efforts began in 2007 with a goal to deliver major modernization components by 2025.
 The modernization effort intends to increase the safety, efficiency, capacity, access, flexibility, predictability, and resilience of the NAS while reducing the environmental impact of aviation.
 The Aviation Systems Division of NASA Ames operates the joint NASA/FAA North Texas Research Station.
 The station supports all phases of NextGen research, from concept development to prototype system field evaluation.
 This facility has already transitioned advanced NextGen concepts and technologies to use through technology transfers to the FAA.
 NASA contributions also include development of advanced automation concepts and tools that provide air traffic controllers, pilots, and other airspace users with more accurate real-time information about the nation's traffic flow, weather, and routing.
 Ames' advanced airspace modeling and simulation tools have been used extensively to model the flow of air traffic flow across the US, and to evaluate new concepts in airspace design, traffic flow management, and optimization.